JordiCondom/CarbonFootprintCalculator/README.md

 # **Execution**

 As a first step, we have to set up the technologies with docker.
 In this case, worker refers to the ammount of workers Citus users for PostgreSQL, 2 by default.
 Important to notice ports 5432 and 6379 must be free of use before running Docker.
+Also, internet access is required as the javascript of the frontend imports some code from the internet.
 ```
 docker-compose -p citus up --scale worker=2
 ```